Jim Hom, Ph.D.

-Dr. Hom holds a Clinical Faculty appointment in the Department of Neurology at the University of Texas Southwestern Medical Center at Dallas.
+Dr. Hom has served on the faculty of the Departments of Psychology, Psychiatry, and Neurology at the University of Texas Southwestern Medical Center at Dallas.
 He has been President of the National Academy of Neuropsychology and Chair of the Coalition of Clinical Practitioners in Neuropsychology.
 He has served as Treasurer of the National Academy of Neuropsychology and Member-At-Large of the American Board of Professional Neuropsychology.
 He has been a Member-At-Large as well as chairman of a standing committee in Division 40, Clinical Neuropsychology, of the American Psychological Association.
 Dr. Hom also holds memberships in the American Academy of Neurology, American Psychological Association, National Academy of Neuropsychology, and Reitan Society.

 Dr. Hom is the founding editor of the Journal of Forensic Neuropsychology.
 In addition, he is on the editorial board of the Archives of Clinical Neuropsychology and Neuropsychology Review and has been on the editorial board of The Clinical Neuropsychologist.
 He is also a journal reviewer for Applied Neuropsychology, Journal of the International Neuropsychology Society, and Journal of Clinical and Experimental Neuropsychology.
 Dr. Hom has been a faculty lecturer for the Reitan and Associates Workshops in Clinical Neuropsychology.